debinix/openjensen/doc/git-teamtutorial-page1.md

-One of the tutorial objectives is to show detailed steps to prepare the server (here called the depot because of its authoritative role) and publish the code on a public service like Github, Gitorius [2,3] et. al.
+One of the tutorial objectives is to show detailed steps to prepare the server (here called the depot because of its authoritative role) and publish the code on a public service like Github, Gitorious [2,3] et. al.

 A second objective is to introduce the Git Lite Workflow in team development.
 This serves as an introduction to gits powerful branch and merge features.